In this post we’ll be performing a walk-through of the installation of lnd,

 go install . ./cmd/...

-will be properly installed on your system.
+With those command executed, btcd will be properly installed on your system.

-Next, we’ll need to get the btcd
+Next, we’ll need to get the btcd node up and running in testnet mode (note

-with a username and password of your choice)
+that you should replace kek with a username and password of your choice)

 btcd --testnet --txindex --rpcuser=kek --rpcpass=kek

-you’ll need to wait for btcd
+Before you can use lnd you’ll need to wait for btcd to finish syncing

-.
+testnet.
 Depending on your connection and you computer this may take several hours.

 Installing lnd

-installed and syncing, the next step is to repeat a similar process
+With btcd installed and syncing, the next step is to repeat a similar process

-to build and start lnd
+to build and start lnd:

 $ cd $GOPATH